JustinLove/baboom/README.md

 ### Available Tasks

-- copy:mod - copy the mod files into server_mods
+- copy:mod - copy the mod files into `server_mods`
-- proc:adv_comfab - Proc: read one or more files from PA and munge into one in the mod.
-Example is a reduced cost adv. fabrication bot
+- copy:static - copy the mod icon into the pa directory
-- proc:antinuke - restore the builtin first antinuke.
+- proc - create the unit, weapons, and `unit_list` in the local pa
-- default: proc, copy:mod
+- default: proc, copy:static, copy:mod